 Android journal and diary apps?
 Yeah, there are a ton of them.
 I’ve found 3 really popular free ones and 2 highly rated priced ones and directed them so that you can make the best decision for your smartphone or tablet.

-- Unlimited amount of photos captured or images attached (Storage space is limited by the size of SD card)
+– Ability to attach images.
+(Storage space is limited by the size of SD card)

 Recording one’s life events has nearly paralleled humanity in its entirety.
 Many of the religious books we use today, including the Bible, are a compilation (at least in part) of personal journals.
 As long as a writing utensil and medium have been available, humans have written down their history.
 Even today, many faithful journal keepers prefer the intimacy of a physical book to write in.